AdBusterOfficial/Adbuster--WinApp/README.md

 ### 10. Does AdBuster modify system audio?
 No.
 It only reads audio levels — it does not change system volume or audio drivers.

 ---

+## 17. System Requirements

+- Windows 7, 8, 10 or 11 (64‑bit recommended)
+- Built‑in laptop microphone or any external USB microphone
+- Broadlink RM series IR blaster (required for full functionality), e.g. RM3 or RM4 models with IR support
+- No internet required after initial Broadlink setup

+---